 GOOD SNOWBIRD PLANT?
 YES

-COMPANION PLANT SUGGESTIONS: Since the queen grows fast, you can use medium to large plants at its base, including hibiscus, selloum philodendron, Burgundy loropetalum, bush allamanda, ligustrum sinensis, Cape Tecoma honeysuckle, and copper plant.
+COMPANION PLANT SUGGESTIONS: Since the queen grows fast, you can use medium to large plants at its base, including hibiscus, selloum philodendron, Burgundy loropetalum, bush allamanda, ligustrum sinensis, Cape Tecoma honeysuckle, cape jasmine, or copper plant.

 Looking for a certain plant?
 Search this site: